 7.2.4 Selection Process.
-The candidate forwards a list of prospective external reviewers that includes the name, rank, discipline, and a justification for each of the nominees.
-The candidate and the PRC [peer review committee] shall agree on a list of individuals from whom letters of evaluation will be solicited.
+The candidate forwards a list of prospective external reviewers that includes the name, rank, discipline, and a justification for each of the nominees to the PRC and the Department Chair.
+The candidate and the PRC shall agree on a list of individuals from whom letters of evaluation will be solicited.